fabrikano/evilginx2/README.md

 ## ✅ Available Phishlets

-These phishlets are fully working and available for purchase.
+These phishlets are fully working and available.
 📬 **Contact on Telegram:** [@fabrikano](https://t.me/fabrikano)

 | Platform        | Status |